 The school and staff take safeguarding seriously and understand this policy is overarching.
-We refer staff to the 'Staff use of mobile phones' and 'Social Media Policy', 'Code of Conduct' and 'Guidance for Safer Working Practice for those working with Children and Young People in Education Settings May 2022'.
+We refer staff to the 'CMAT Social Media Policy for Staff', 'Code of Conduct', "CMAT Acceptable Use of ICT Policy" and 'Guidance for Safer Working Practice for those working with Children and Young People in Education Settings May 2022'.